Akhil-Movva/Graph-cut-images/README.md

 After changing the directory to ***Texture-Synthesis*** directory, type the following command into the termainal and press 'ENTER' key.
 >python TextureSynthesis.py

+**Note**: Texture synthesis is taking about 15-20 minutes to generate the output.

 ### Interpreting the output
 #### Graph cut